subutai-io/control-center/README.md

 Development & branching model
 -------------------

-UNDER CONSTRUCTION.
 Should be master for stable version and dev for developers.
 All branches should be based on dev branch.